What Announcements are Presently Open?

 NOAA Broad Agency Announcement (NOAA-NFA-FAPO-2018-2005418) - September 30, 2020 Closing Date for Applications

-Selection Status Information - Federal Funding Opportunitiy NOAA-NOS-IOOS-2018-2005452, FY 2018 Coastal and Ocean Modeling Testbed Project.
-The programmatic and administrative point of contacts will notify each proposal submission applicant on their selection status by email on Monday, May 1, 2018.
+** REVISED ** Selection Status Information - Federal Funding Opportunitiy NOAA-NOS-IOOS-2018-2005452, FY 2018 Coastal and Ocean Modeling Testbed Project.
+The programmatic and administrative point of contacts will notify each proposal submission applicant on their selection status by email on Tuesday May 8, 2018.